aytugonan/aytugonan.github.io/_pages/publications.md

 # International Journal Papers (Indexed in SCI, SCI-Expanded, or SSCI)

+* Ergün, A.E., & Onan, A. (2025).
+A2CEM: A Contrastive Embedding Framework for Adversarial Robustness in Large Language Models.
+Knowledge-Based Systems.
 * Çelikten, T., & Onan, A. (2025).
 Exploring Text Similarity in Human and AI-Generated Scientific Abstracts: A Comprehensive Analysis.
 IEEE Access.
 * Ergün, A.E., & Onan, A. (2025).
 Adversarial Prompt Detection in Large Language Models: A  Classification-Driven Approach.
 CMC- Computers, Materials & Continua.
 * Uslu, N.A., & Onan, A. (2025).
 Exploring Students' Emotions Toward Programming: Analysing Sentiments Using Concurrent Conversion Mixed Methods.
 Education and Information Technologies.